NivlacSeugirdor/PhD/README.md

       2_8-3_U_e; 2_8-4_U_a; 2_8-4_U_b; 2_8-4_U_c; 2_8-4_U_d; 2_8-4_U_e; 2_8-5_U_a; 2_8-5_U_b; 2_8-5_U_c; 2_8-5_U_d;
       2_8-5_U_e.
           .
 [2.1] Folder PCTBP-I: The obtained results with the PCTBP-I using:
-               *  an objective function minimizing the travel cost and penalizing not adding cities to the route;
+               *  an objective function minimizing the travel cost and penalizing not adding the available cities to the route;
                *  "i" as a reference index to a city in the instance;
                * (first quartile[i]) and (median[i]) are respectively the first quartile and the median of the ticket va- lues to the city "i".
 Applying the following penalties: